Syniez/Joint_360depth/README.md

 Our contributions on codes are released under the MIT license.
 For the codes of the otehr works, refer to their repositories.

 The video data should only be used for private/research purposes, and not for any commercial purposes.

+## Syniez customized
+For using RTX 3090, i have to set available CUDA, torch version.
+To make it easier, i used docker to setting environment.

+### 1) run dockerfile
+docker build -t "username/container_name:version" .
+### 2) enter in container using my bash file
+bash docker_run.sh
+### 3) make conda environment by using edited depth.yaml file
+conda env create --file depth.taml
+### 4) activate